 Coros Pod 2 review – What's Effort Pace?

 One data point above might be a bit of an odd one out: Effort Pace.
 It replaces Adjusted Pace and offers an alternative to Running Power, which is also captured by some Coros watches, such as the Pace 2.
-I never really cared much about running power because it was unreliably terrible and incomparable between different brands.
+Full disclosure, I never really cared much about running power because it was unreliable and incomparable between different brands.

 Effort Pace aims to create a more useful and actionable stat that sounds similar to Garmin's grade-adjusted pace feature.
 I'm not accusing Coros of nicking this feature, though; not only Garmin only recently rolled it out, but new features are usually developed for years, so it's only unfortunate they were launched more or less at the same time.